Welcome to

 Questions?
 Feature Requests?
 Other Feedback?

-If you have feature suggestions or requests, feel free to submit them here, and make sure you mention Migration App in the text.
+If there are any feature suggestions or requests, feel free to submit them here, and make sure to mention Migration App in the text.

-For more complex requests that would benefit from providing screen shots or other attachments, you may submit them to support@egnyte.com.
+For more complex requests that would benefit from providing screen shots or other attachments, submit them to support@egnyte.com.
 Be sure to include Migration App in the email title.
-Our Support team will push your comments to the Product team for consideration.
+Our Support team will push the comments to the Product team for consideration.

 Was this article helpful?